gyulamad/autobuild/README.md

 To extend the autobuild tool, you can add new features, build modes, or dependencies.

 *   **To add a new build mode,** you need to define a new entry in the `modeFlags` map in `BuilderApp.hpp`.
 This entry should specify the compiler flags to use for the new build mode.
-*   **To add a new dependency,** you need to create a custom dependency class as described above and place it in the `../autobuild/dependencies` directory.
+*   **To add a new dependency,** you need to create a custom dependency class as described above and place it in the `dependencies` directory.
 You also need to update the `libArgs` map in `BuilderApp.hpp` to specify the flags used to link with the new dependency.
 [TODO]: libArgs is deprecated and the dependecy classes will do this but as I am writing this it is still in development so this part should be updated!
 *   **To add a new feature,** you can modify the `autobuild.cpp` file or create a new class that extends the `Builder` or `BuilderApp` class.

 ## Contributing